From Celtic Folklore to Musical Rom Coms

 — The Cherwell

-Lights Over Tesco Car Park by Jack Bradfield (2016)
+Garden and Lights Over Tesco Car Park by Jack Bradfield (2017)

 Basically: Robert reported lights over the Tesco car park.
 Then he told us an alien was coming to stay in his spare room.
 With the help of some historical abduction stories, a latex alien mask and a bucket of flying saucers, we're working out whether to believe him.
 Maybe this is a good place to believe him?
 A docu-comedy for the post-truth age.